nikkirubinstein/ResGuides-Introductory-R-Workshop/gitbooksintro.md

 ##Step 1: github

 Create a __copy__ of this repository in using the github [importer](https://github.com/new/import).
+Paste this link in to the importer: https://github.com/resbaz/ResGuides-Gitbook.git.
 Make sure to give your new lesson a new name, e.g. `ResGuides: Data Science with Python`

 ##Step 2: gitbook.